Configure Ceph Object Gateway TLS#

 -

 tlsSecretRefName- Secret name with TLS certs in Rook Ceph namespace, for example,rook-ceph.
 Allows avoiding exposure of certs directly inspec.
-Must contain the following format:data: ca.cert: <base64encodedCaCertificate> tls.crt: <base64encodedTlsCert> tls.key: <base64encodedTlsKey>Caution
+Must contain the following format:data: ca.cert: <base64encodedCaCertificate> tls.crt: <base64encodedTlsCert> tls.key: <base64encodedTlsKey>Danger

 When using